This release contains an improvement for the S3 storage & updates several libraries.

 - CHANGED: Upgrading libraries to: DOMpurify 3.0.4 & jQuery 3.7.0

 - FIXED: Addressed PHP 8.2 deprecation warnings (#1092)

 - FIXED: Expose types JSON-LD incl. configured expiration dates (#1045)

 Apart from the large tasks that require deeper insight and time, there are also smaller issues were help is wanted, topics open to debate and of course many languages that still remain to be translated.
 We are also still looking for additional long term maintainers among our frequent issue helpers.

 What can we offer you in return for your help?

 - We can offer you our mentorship, if this is your first time participating as a maintainer of an open source software project.
-We can guide you through submitting your first pull requests and work with you to ensure your change fulfills the communities quality standards, gets merged and makes it into a release.
+We can guide you through submitting your first pull requests and work with you to ensure your change fulfils the communities quality standards, gets merged and makes it into a release.

 - Your work gets publicly credited.
 This can help you build up a resume, showing off your growing skill set, in programming as well as your soft skills.